 Then, they tested these students on their ability to perform several cognitive tasks, including tests of task-switching ability.
 Common sense would predict that heavy multitaskers would show a benefit of practice on task switching since they spend so much time doing it.

 The heavy multitaskers were actually worse at the task-switching tests than the light multitaskers.
-They were more easily distracted by irrelevant cues, and their ability to hold more than one thing in mind was worse than the students who were less likely to do 2 things at once.
+They were more easily distracted by irrelevant cues, and their ability to hold more than one thing in mind was worse than the students who were less likely to do two things at once.

 But the authors instead found a paradox.
-The heavy multitaskers were actually worse at the task-switching tests than the light multitaskers.
-They were more easily distracted by irrelevant cues, and their ability to hold more than one thing in mind was worse than the students who were less likely to do 2 things at once.
+The heavy multitaskers were worse at the task-switching tests than the light multitaskers.
+They were more easily distracted by irrelevant cues, and their ability to hold more than one thing in mind was worse than the students who were less likely to do two things at once.

 The authors conclude that heavy multitaskers are less able to filter out distractions from the environment.
 They have more trouble ignoring intrusive memories and, most surprising of all, they are less able to suppress the interference from a rival task when asked to focus on a target one.
 That is, they are worse at switching between tasks.

 In another study, from the University of Utah, 70 percent of participants reported that they were above average at multitasking.
 But when asked to memorize a sequence of letters while also doing math problems, those who reported multitasking most often in real life performed the worst.
 The top 25 percent of performers were also the ones who reported multitasking only sparingly in daily life.

 What we don’t know yet is whether this impairment is the chicken or the egg.
 Does multitasking lead to a greater susceptibility to distraction and a decrease in the ability to control your attention?
 Or are people who are more distractible more likely to spend time trying to do two things at once?